 Much of my work speaks to topics of relevance to development policy and public debate.
-Some examples:
+Some examples and links:

 Why We Need to Rethink the Diversity Debate @ TEDxOtaniemi